lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 and the ported versions, is that the use of types was focused much more on convenience than flexibility.
 Already HOL Light include some attempts to generalise the material beyond $\mathbb{R}^n$, and the same is needed in Isabelle/HOL.
 Fortunately, because the ported proofs have a legible structure, the effort needed to do this might not be too great.
-More generally, attempts to translate materials from one proof assistant to another should ideally look at the structure of the proof at a high level.
+Anybody who wants to steal the Isabelle/HOL library will have the advantage (compared with stealing from HOL Light) that the mathematical argument is right in front of their eyes.

-*And by the way*: while we researchers should eat our own dog food, we shouldn't force it on others without compelling reasons.
+As for the story that started this blog post, some people have asked me how I could allow one of my own students to use something other than Isabelle.
+The reason is this: while we researchers should eat our own dog food, we shouldn't force it on others.